 COLLATERAL CHARGE VS CONVENTIONAL CHARGE

 These days most Banks in Canada have begun to register their mortgages as a Collateral Charge Mortgage.
-Here at Think Financial we register all our mortgages as Standard Conventional Charge Mortgages as we feel this gives our clients the most flexibility and savings.
+Here at THINK Financial we register all our mortgages as Standard Conventional Charge Mortgages as we feel this gives our clients the most flexibility and savings.

 UNDERSTANDING A CONVENTIONAL CHARGE MORTGAGE VS A COLLATERAL CHARGE MORTGAGE

 When a house is mortgaged, it is used as security against the loan.
 This security is registered with a land registry office and is commonly known as a “charge”.
 This charge gives the lender the legal right to claim the registered house if the mortgage defaults.
-There are 2 types of charges that can be registered by a lender; Conventional and Collateral.
-At Think Financial, our mortgages are registered as a Conventional Charge.
+There are two types of charges that can be registered by a lender; Conventional and Collateral.
+At THINK Financial, our mortgages are registered as a Conventional Charge.

 HOW ARE THEY DIFFERENT?

 Registered for the original loan amount only.
 This allows you to attain a line of credit with another institution.